anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

 </figure>

 ### [`plot_comp_cdf_blockwise.py`](./plot_comp_cdf_blockwise.py)
-This plots the resolution time CDFs for for block-wise runs of the [`comp` experiments][experiment types] as depicted in Figure 10 in our paper and stores the plots as SVG and PDF files in `DATAPATH`.
+This script plots the resolution time CDFs for for block-wise runs of the [`comp` experiments][experiment types] as depicted in Figure 10 in our paper and stores the plots as SVG and PDF files in `DATAPATH`.

 Examples of the output can be seen below: